‘Doesn’t matter. Get Better.’ Is all Huskies can do after season-opening blowout vs. Baylor

 “Doesn’t matter.
 Get Better.”

-Hopkins listed off a litany of their miscues on Sunday, led by the inability of Washington’s guards to crash the boards.
+Hopkins listed off a litany of their miscues Sunday, led by the inability of Washington’s guards to crash the boards.
 Instead, they “leaked out,” in his words, and allowed Baylor second, third and even fourth efforts.
-In general, the coach thought the team looked tight and a bit nervous in their opener.
+In general, the coach thought the team looked tight and a bit nervous in its opener.

 But he also was mindful of the fact that while Baylor was an excellent measuring stick — “that’s why we wanted to play this game; to see what the best feels like” — it also was a harsh, painful and inevitable reminder of, well, what the best feels like.